chaineapp/tokens/README.md

 _Credit: Huge shoutout to GitHub's design team.
 Most of our design system architecture is based off their work and credit goes to them.
 This package is influenced by [Github's Primer/Primitives][primer] and our design system has a crush on [@BinaryMuse](https://github.com/BinaryMuse) [@broccolini](https://github.com/broccolini) [@smockle](https://github.com/smockle)_

+## Notice

+Light and dark themes are now available.
+Colors will be kept for some time to keep the library backwards compatible.
+What has been traditionaly known as "colors" will now be the light mode colors, and dark mode colors were added as well.
+These modes will be exported with the theme under the key `colorThemes`.

 ## Install

 This repository is distributed with [npm][npm].
 After [installing npm][install-npm], you can install `@chaine/tokens` with this command.